-The idea is to braise the meat.
-Braising is a method of cooking meats so they come out very tender.
-The core concept is to cook the meat in a closed pot over a low temp in a flavorful liquid that covers the meat only about halfway.
+The core concept is to cook the meat in a closed pot over a low temp in a flavorful liquid that covers the meat only partially.
 Slow cookers are cheap and excellent at making braised meat that melts in your mouth.
-They have the advantage of being easy to setup and you can start a meal in the morning and when you come home, it's ready and the house smells like a restaurant.
+Instant pots are both slow cookers or if you wish, pressure cookers that can get the job done in less than an hour.
+They have the advantage of being easy to setup and you can start a meal in the morning and when you come home, it’s ready and the house smells like a restaurant.
 Every dorm room needs one.

 Slow cookers adhere to the same principles as good outdoor barbecue cookers: Low and slow heat in a moist atmosphere.
 Slow cookers come in a wide range of sizes.
 If yours is large enough to hold two slabs, just double the recipe.
 This recipe is designed for a slow cooker that uses heating coils all around a removable ceramic pot such as the Rival Crock-Pot, West Bend Crockery Cookers, and Cuisinart Slow Cooker.
 Rival trademarked the name Crock-Pot and it is now owned by Jarden Corp.
 Some crockery cookers are nothing more than a hot plate with a crock on top.
 These heat from below only, and will likely burn the sweet sauce.
 If you don’t have a ceramic slow cooker, you can use a Dutch oven, a lidded pot, or even a baking pan covered with foil and put it in your oven at 200°F.

 Hungry for more ribs recipes, tips, and techniques?
 Click here to download our ebook “Amazing Ribs Made Easy” $3.99 on Amazon (free Kindle app runs on all computers and devices).
 Or, get this book and others FREE as a member of the AmazingRibs.com Pitmaster Club.
 Click here to join.